Peoria in Peoria County, Illinois — The American Midwest (Great Lakes)

 Late 1990's Commerce, industry, and the Arts Thrive in Peoria.

 Other nearby markers.
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
 Schwab - Powell Building (here, next to this marker); Waterborn Services Memorial (about 500 feet away, measured in a direct line); Military Services Memorial Plaza (approx. 0.2 miles away); Manitowoc Submarines (approx. 0.3 miles away); Abraham Lincoln - Eighth Judicial District (approx. 8.9 miles away); Civil War Memorial (approx. 9½ miles away); a different marker also named Abraham Lincoln - Eighth Judicial District (approx. 10.8 miles away); Tremont Courthouse (approx. 12.7 miles away).
 Touch for a list and map of all markers in Peoria.

 Categories. • Industry & Commerce • Notable Places •